HKasie/SQL-Test-Solution/README.md

 # SQL-Test-Solution
- SQL test with data modeling, database and table creation.
+ SQL project with data modeling, database and table creation as well as database table update and sql queries to fetch data.